insin/nwb/docs/Configuration.md

 - `args`: a parsed version of arguments passed to the `nwb` command
 - `command`: the name of the command currently being executed, e.g. `'build'` or `'test'`
-- `webpack`: nwb's version of the `webpack` module, giving you access to the other plugins webpack provides
+- `webpack`: nwb's version of the `webpack` module, giving you access to the other plugins webpack provides.

 #### Example Configuration Files